samiralam/rules-compendium/docs/phb/3-character-classes/cleric.md

 ### As a Level 1 Cleric

 * Gain all the traits in the [Core Cleric Traits table](#CoreClericTraits).
-* Gain the Cleric’s level 1 features, which are listed in the [Cleric Features table](#ClericFeatures).
+* Gain the Cleric's level 1 features, which are listed in the [Cleric Features table](#ClericFeatures).

 ### As a Multiclass Cleric

 * Gain the following traits from the [Core Cleric Traits table](#CoreClericTraits): Hit Point Die and training with Light and Medium armor and Shields.
-* Gain the Cleric’s level 1 features, which are listed in the [Cleric Features table](#ClericFeatures).
+* Gain the Cleric's level 1 features, which are listed in the [Cleric Features table](#ClericFeatures).
 See the multiclassing rules in [chapter 2](https://www.dndbeyond.com/sources/dnd/phb-2024/creating-a-character#Multiclassing) to determine your available spell slots.

 ## Cleric Class Features